 Psychology

-The Psychology Department at St. Kate's features an energetic faculty specializing in the areas of clinical, counseling, biological, developmental, educational, social, and industrial-organizational psychology.
-Faculty members are devoted to innovative and collaborative teaching, and students work closely with faculty to perform research and develop written and oral reports of their findings.
+The Psychology Department at St. Kate's features an energetic faculty specializing in the areas of mental health counseling, biological, developmental, educational, and industrial-organizational psychology.
+Faculty members are devoted to innovative teaching, and students work closely with faculty to perform research and develop written and oral reports of their findings.
 The department emphasizes the development of conceptual reasoning and critical thinking skills with a focus on scientific inquiry.
 As a result, our majors graduate with an impressive knowledge base combined with communication and analytical skills that can be applied in a variety of careers.

-The introductory course, General Psychology, features a nationally recognized laboratory component that offers students a "hands-on" opportunity to experience how psychologists conduct research while building scientific writing skills.
 Upper division lab courses at St. Kate's are small - approximately 15-20 students - and students often work in groups of two to three to design and conduct empirical research studies.
-The department integrates service learning experiences and internships into the curriculum, which attune students to issues of social justice and fosters leadership skills.
+The department integrates career and professional development into two seminar courses for our psychology majors, one designed for sophomores and the other for seniors.
+Students also have the opportunity to do internships as part of their major, which attune students to issues of social justice and foster leadership skills.

 PSYC 1000 General Psychology — 4 credits

-Orientation to contemporary scientific psychology including the study of learning and memory, sensation and perception, motivation and emotion, biology and behavior, personality, individual differences, abnormal psychology, psychotherapy and developmental and social psychology.
-Offered in the College for Adults.
+Orientation to contemporary scientific psychology including the study of learning and memory, sensation and perception, motivation and emotion, biology and behavior, personality, individual differences, psychological disorders, therapy and treatment, and developmental and social psychology.
+Offered in the College for Women and the College for Adults.

 PSYC 1001 General Psychology with Lab — 4 credits